NetkachevDaniil/-----/README.md

 # web-tech_course
-A repository for laboratory work on the web-technology course Intermediate result : https://netkachevdaniil.github.io/web-tech_course/
+A repository for laboratory work on the web-technology course <br>
+Intermediate result : https://netkachevdaniil.github.io/web-tech_course/